microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

         image = get_image_from_camera(camera)
 ```

 Iterate over the models.
-In this case, we'll randomize the order so that, on average, no model has an advantage over another due to caching and so on.
+In this case, we'll randomize the order so that, on average, neither model has an advantage over another.

 ```python
         modelIndexes = np.arange(len(models))